 5. Restriction on capital Expenditure for business in cash above Rs.10,000 (Section 32 of the income Tax Act, 1961)

 Where an assessee incurs any expenditure for acquisition of a depreciable asset in respect of which a payment ( or aggregate of payment made to a person in a day ), otherwise than by an account payees cheque/draft or use of electronic clearing system through a bank account, exceeds Rs.10,000.
 Such a payment shall not be eligible for normal/additional depreciation.

 6.Reduction in the limit of Cash Payment to Rs.10,000 in a Day (Section 40A (3) & 40A(3A) of the Income Tax Act, 1961)

 The monetary limit on revenue expenditure in cash has been reduced from Rs.20,000 to Rs.10,000 (there is no change in the monetary limit pertaining to cash payment upto Rs.35000 to transport Contractors).
 Few exceptions are also provided in Rule 6DD of the Income Tax Rules.
 Consequently, any expenditure in respect of which payment (or aggregate of payment made to a person in a day), otherwise than by an account payee cheque/ draft/use of electronic clearing system through a bank account, exceeds Rs.10,000, no deduction shall be allowed in respect of such payment under sections 30 to 37 of Income Tax Act, 1961.

 As a business owner or as an economic soldier we should try to avoid cash transactions.
 Cash is the main source for bribes at lower level of bureaucracy.
 The best we can do is to minimize cash transactions.

 Have a query or comment to make?
-Get it answered through call or email, from one of the ADCA's best chartered accountants in Bangalore.
+Get it answered through call or email from ADCA, one of the best Chartered Accountants In Bangalore.